celestiaorg/celestia-app/specs/src/specs/shares.md

 ## Parity Share

-Parity shares use the namespace [`PARITY_SHARE_NAMESPACE`](./consensus.md#constants).
+Parity shares use the [`PARITY_SHARE_NAMESPACE`](./consensus.md#constants).
 Parity shares are the output of the erasure coding step of the data square construction process.
 They occupy quadrants Q1, Q2, and Q3 of the extended data square and are used to reconstruct the original data square (Q0).
 Bytes carry no special meaning.

 ## Share Splitting